Codas/p2p-ws-13-14/protocol.md

 **Alternative**:

-Always use first 3 or 4 bits as number overflow length, rest as number bits.
-That would probably simplify implementation and still leave us with 128GB (3 bit length) or multiple PB (4 bit length) of allowed message size.
+Always use first 2 or 3 bits as number overflow length, rest as number bits.
+That would probably simplify implementation and still leave us with 256GB (2 bit length) or multiple PB (3 bit length) of allowed message size.

 Downside would be to almost always use 2 bytes for the length field (message length of 16 to 32 byte possible with one length byte).
 Starting with the 2nd